jimfinnis/jcf12/content/teaching/CS123/examples/refs2/index.md

 ```

 {{<spoiler text="A historical note (click to show/hide)">}}
-The inventor of the null reference (or "null pointer" in its original form) is
+The inventor of the null reference is
 famous computer scientist [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare).
 He now wishes he had never done it:

 > I call it my billion-dollar mistake.
 It was the invention of the null